ynlamy/vagrant-dockerlab/README.md

 * [Lazydocker](https://github.com/jesseduffield/lazydocker) is a terminal UI for both docker and docker-compose
 * [Docker Registry](https://hub.docker.com/_/registry) is a private docker registry
 * [Docker Registry UI](https://github.com/Joxit/docker-registry-ui) is a user interface for your private docker registry
+* [Hadolint](https://github.com/hadolint/hadolint) is a Dockerfile linter that helps you build best practice Docker images
+* [Trivy](https://github.com/aquasecurity/trivy) is a security scanner

 The timezone can be defined through the ``Vagrantfile``.